-.
+Hosting

+Amazon EC2 instance for database.
 Commercial terms not yet negotiated.
 No member of the team has prior experience with cloud hosting for a commercial product.

 Amazon S3 storage.
 Commercial terms not yet negotiated.
+No member of the team has prior experience with cloud hosting for a commercial product.

+Software

-No member of the team has prior experience with cloud hosting for a commercial product.Apache– open source – desirable from research, however no member of the team has direct knowledge.
+Apache couchdb server – open source – desirable from research, however no member of the team has direct knowledge.

-– Free and open source - recommended, however no member of the team has direct knowledge.
+TensorFlow – Free and open source - recommended, however no member of the team has direct knowledge.

 Docker – Freemium software – containerisation.
 Desirable from workplace discussions, however no member of the team has direct knowledge.